edom/work/dynasty/README.md

 Generate maps and characters.

 The server speed is the minimum of the players' speeds.
 If a player is responding to an event, the server pauses.

+# Problems

+Cannot use HsOpenSSL because it depends on `integer-gmp < 1`.

 # Legal notices